A quick, all-in-one overview of the FDCPA rule changes, who’s enforcing them, and the best steps to prepare for them

 For years we’ve talked about the need to expand outreach strategies to include email and SMS.
 Put aside the fact that your customers want to communicate through these channels, and the increased collection rates and operational efficiencies you would likely experience.
 Now FDCPA changes provide another reason that will make dialing customers more restrictive: CALL CAPS.

-The CFPB changes to the FDCPA are due to be implemented November 30th, (unless delayed by 60 days per the recent NPRM).
+The CFPB changes to the FDCPA were implemented November 30, 2021.
 Included in the changes are call caps restricting the number of attempts allowed.
-Here’s an overview of what they may mean for 1st party collections and how to prepare for them.
+Here’s an overview of what they may mean for 1st party collections and how to manage them.

 7 in 7 Rule Breakdown